Polar bear threatens beaver as Canada national symbol

 The magazine said market research showed younger Canadians and women were not interested in buying the publication because of its name.

-As for Eaton's proposed replacement, Keith Stewart, a climate change campaigner with Greenpeace Canada, was skeptical.
+As for Eaton's proposed replacement, Keith Stewart, a climate change campaigner with Greenpeace Canada, was sceptical.

 Stewart said the debate was a distraction.